sepnetflix/The-Scent-oa5/technical_design_specification.md

 ## 1. Introduction

 The Scent is a modular, secure, and extensible e-commerce platform focused on delivering premium aromatherapy products.
 It’s engineered with a custom PHP MVC-inspired architecture without reliance on heavy frameworks, maximizing transparency and developer control.
-This document (v2.0) serves as the updated technical design specification, incorporating findings from code review and analysis performed on May 16, 2024.
-It aims to offer deep insight into the system’s *actual* structure, logic, identified issues, and flow, serving as a comprehensive onboarding and reference guide.
+This document (v3.0) serves as the updated technical design specification, incorporating findings from code review and analysis, and reflecting the project state *after* implementing fixes for UI consistency and CSRF protection as of April 23, 2025.
+It aims to offer deep insight into the system’s current structure, logic, and flow, serving as a comprehensive onboarding and reference guide.

 ---

 ## 2. Project Philosophy & Goals

-*   **Security First:** (Intended Goal) All data input and user interactions *should be* validated and sanitized.
-Strong session and CSRF protection *are intended* but implementation requires review (see Section 10).
+*   **Security First:** All data input and user interactions are validated and sanitized.
+Strong session management and CSRF protection mechanisms are implemented and applied consistently.
-*   **Simplicity & Maintainability:** Clear, modular code structure observed.
-Direct `require_once` usage in `index.php` fits this philosophy but lacks autoloading benefits.
+*   **Simplicity & Maintainability:** Clear, modular code structure.
+Direct `require_once` usage in `index.php` for core component loading provides transparency but lacks autoloading benefits.
-*   **Extensibility:** Architecture allows adding new features, pages, controllers, or views, though requires manual includes.
+*   **Extensibility:** Architecture allows adding new features, pages, controllers, or views, requiring manual includes but offering straightforward extension points.
 *   **Performance:** Direct routing is potentially fast.
 Relies on PDO prepared statements.
 CDN usage for frontend libraries impacts external dependencies.
-*   **Modern User Experience:** Responsive design, smooth animations (AOS.js, Particles.js), and AJAX interactions observed (cart updates/removal, newsletter), though inconsistencies exist.
+*   **Modern User Experience:** Responsive design, smooth animations (AOS.js, Particles.js), and AJAX interactions (cart updates/removal, newsletter) provide a seamless interface.
+UI consistency across product displays has been addressed.
 *   **Transparency:** No magic – application flow and routing are explicit in `index.php`'s include and switch logic.
 *   **Accessibility & SEO:** Semantic HTML used. `aria-label` observed.
-Further accessibility audit recommended.
+Basic accessibility practices followed, further audit recommended.

 ---